 Plan

-- What is the focus for the next treatment
+• What will be the focus of the next treatment?

 Want to Save 30 Minutes on Documentation Every Day?

-The therapy documentation template provides you with 60 assessment examples for some of the most common exercises performed in therapy.
+The therapy documentation templates give you 60 assessment examples for some of the most common exercises performed in therapy.

-This template can save you 5 minutes per patient by giving you new and detailed assessment phrases that clearly articulate your intention as a skilled therapist.
+These templates can save you 30 minutes a day by providing new and detailed assessment phrases that clearly articulate your intention as a skilled therapist.